Willie Burden

-Willie Burden (July 21, 1951 – December 4, 2015) was a professional Canadian football player with the Calgary Stampeders of the Canadian Football League, who subsequently became an academic and sports administrator.
+Willie Burden (July 21, 1951 – December 4, 2015) was an American professional football player with the Calgary Stampeders of the Canadian Football League (CFL), who subsequently became an academic and sports administrator.
 He was made a member of the Calgary Stampeder's Wall of Fame in 1992, and was inducted into the Canadian Football Hall of Fame in 2001.
 In 2006, Burden was voted to the Honour Roll of the CFL's top 50 players of the league's modern era by Canadian sports network TSN.

-Early years
+Early life and college

 Following an outstanding high school football career at Raleigh's William G. Enloe High School, Burden and Charley Young became the first African-Americans recruited to the North Carolina State University football team in 1970.

 As sophomore in 1971, he led the team with 227 carries for 910 yards (4.0-yard avg.) and 8 rushing touchdowns.
 He set the school's single-game record with 198 rushing yards against Kent State University.

 In 1972, when Lou Holtz arrived as the new head coach at North Carolina State University, he implemented split-back veer offense to take advantage of the talent at running back, that included Burden, Young, Stan Fritts and Roland Hooks.
 At the time, this was arguably the best group of running backs in the nation, they were known as "The Four Stallions" and everyone of them went on to play in a professional football league.
 He was third on the team behind Fritts and Young with 114 carries for 605 yards (5.3-yard avg.) and 6 rushing touchdowns.

 In 1973, he was part of the Atlantic Coast Conference championship team as the starting halfback.
 He led the team with 150 carries for 1,014 yards (6.8-yard avg.) and 8 rushing touchdowns.
 He became the first player in school history to break the 1,000 yard rushing mark in a single-season.
 He also received All-ACC and Atlantic Coast Conference Football Player of the Year honors.

 He rushed for 2,529 yards, 7th best in Wolfpack history.
 He graduated with a bachelor's degree in Economics.
 In 2009, he was inducted into the North Carolina Sports Hall of Fame.

 Professional career

+Detroit Lions

 Burden was selected by the Detroit Lions in the 6th round (139th overall) of the 1974 NFL season.
 He was also selected by the Portland Storm in the 17th round (198th overall) of the 1974 WFL Draft.
 He was waived by the Lions on September 11.